 The signs and symptoms that occur in individuals who have overdosed on fentanyl can consist of:

-The lethal effects that occur as a result of fentanyl overdose are most often due to significant respiratory suppression or the complete halting of breathing as a result of the central nervous system depressant effects of the drug.
+The lethal effects that occur because of fentanyl overdose are usually due to significant respiratory suppression or the complete halting of breathing caused by the central nervous system depressant effects of the drug.

-If one suspects that someone has overdosed on fentanyl, there are several actions that should be taken:
+If one suspects that someone has overdosed on fentanyl, several actions should be taken:

 Fentanyl is an extremely potent opioid drug.
 Individuals can experience potentially fatal effects from extremely small amounts of the drug.
 If fentanyl is taken in conjunction with other opiates, its lethal dose is even smaller.

 Many people with opioid use disorder (OUD)—the clinical term for opioid addiction—require formal treatment to get sober and remain in recovery.
 Treatment for OUD often includes medications for opioid use disorder (MOUD), behavioral therapy, peer support, and other interventions.